 Private bookings: school, scout or small groups

-For all enquiries about school or scout groups, private bookings, off-site visits and tailored observatory, telescope and/or planetarium sessions, please complete this online form.
+For all enquiries about school, scout or guide groups, private bookings, off-site visits and tailored observatory, telescope and/or planetarium sessions, please complete this online form.
 A member of staff from the AfA will respond to your enquiry once they have had a chance to review the request.

 Note that costs for any private session will be determined on the basis of complexity, duration, group size, equipment and staff required.

 - 16″ Meade Telescope f/10 – Effective focal length: 4064mm, Magnification with standard 26mm eyepiece: 150x.
 The telescope is used for public viewing on Friday/Saturday nights and is used for group visits and research on other nights of the week.